Meno A Kwena

 A lot of emphasis is placed on the ‘theater view’ from camp, so no matter where guests are they may watch the scenes play out below.
 Tents are protected by a thorny closure, yet still provide superb views of the wildlife enjoying the river below.
 If guests are keen for a closer view, a spacious floating hide offers uninterrupted views of the local wildlife, including hippo, elephant, giraffe, and many more.

-The nine comfortable tents are traditionally decorated, reminiscent of the original safari experience.
+The nine comfortable tents and one large family tent are traditionally decorated, reminiscent of the original safari experience.
 Alongside features such as outdoor bucket showers, which transport you back in time, each tent provides modern facilities such as flush toilets.

 Excursions can be organized to incorporate three protected wildlife sanctuaries in the Kalahari – The Makgadikgadi and Nxai Pans National Parks, and Central Kalahari Game Reserve.
 The location of the camp, puts it in a unique position to experience extensive and varied Kalahari safaris.
 One of the highlights is walking with the San Bushmen, who give a unique insight into their way of life, and provide an unforgettable safari experience.

-Guests at Meno a Kwena are accommodated in nine Meru tents.
+Guests at Meno a Kwena are accommodated in nine Meru tents and one family tent which includes a king sized bed and three singles.
 Each tent has en-suite facilities, complete with flush toilet and outdoor bucket showers.
 The tents are hidden amongst natural vegetation for privacy but still boast views of the Boteti River where you can observe wildlife coming and going for a drink.
 The tents are all located within a thorny closure for safety.

 Children are welcome to come and stay at the camp, however it must be noted that there are no specific childcare facilities available for them.